-In FY 2023, the Employee Health Insurance premiums will increase by 15.6% for United Healthcare plans and by 9.0% for Kaiser plans.
-To help offset some of these premium increases for employees, the approved budget funds a two-pay period premium holiday at a General Fund cost of \$0.5 million.
+In January 2022, the City's consultants provided Employee Health Insurance estimated renewal rates for United Healthcare at an increase of 15.6%.
+Kaiser premiums are estimated to increase at a rate of 12.13%.
 The City will continue to offer lower cost employee health premium contributions for the Kaiser and United Healthcare deductible HMO plans for employees earning less than \$70,000 and employees who cover themselves and non-adult dependent(s).
 Dental insurance rates are estimated to increase by 3.8%.
 Rates will be maintained for vision insurance and vital savings, resulting in no increased costs for participants.